 Kensa designed the whole project and were responsible for the complete installation, commissioning and MCS accreditation.
 Kensa appointed experienced sub-contractors to carry out the ground works who have worked in partnership with Kensa for a number of years on other social housing projects.
 For the internal works, Kensa sub-contracted one of Hanover’s approved M&E framework contractors, SSE Contracting.
 This has the advantage of working with a contractor familiar to Hanover and its tenants; they can also take over the long-term maintenance of the system once Kensa’s two-year warranty period has passed.

 Tenants remained resident in their homes throughout the whole project.
 A comprehensive tenant liaison programme was delivered to ensure tenants were well-informed in advance of the project and afterwards, and educated on how to use their new simple-to-control heating system.

 During the removal of the old night storage heaters, even though the project took place during some of the hottest weather of the year, electric room heaters were left with the residents just in case they required some temporary heating until the heat pumps were up and running, which typically took 2-3 days.
 Residents were never without domestic hot water overnight.

-Kensa’s holistic approach also encompassed securing funding for the scheme, working with Hanover to secure the ECO funding and the RHI income, with continued support as required for ongoing RHI obligations.
+Kensa’s holistic approach also encompassed securing funding for the scheme, working with Hanover to secure the ECO funding and the RHI (this scheme has closed) income, with continued support as required for ongoing RHI (this scheme has closed) obligations.